Anti-Defamation League: Gaza war and genocide

 In October 2025, the ADL announced the launch of a national legal service network to support victims of antisemitism and provide legal counsel on a pro-bono basis.
-One of the nation's largest law firms, Gibson, Dunn & Crutcher, is participating in partnership with the ADL.
-A total of 40 law firms in the United States have agreed to join the network, providing a pool of 39,000 attorneys.
+One of the nation's largest law firms, Gibson, Dunn & Crutcher, announced its participation in partnership with the ADL.
+A total of 40 law firms in the United States agreed to join the network, providing a pool of 39,000 attorneys.
 That month, it removed a statement stating that it would protect civil rights from its website.